PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation/sort/layout-inference block before retaining complete evidence.
 Keep the following mixed-singleton Concat boundary fixed.
 Commit and push only;
 do not create or update a pull request.

+## Primary final broadcast reconciliation characterization checkpoint

+The indexed rank-four channelwise broadcast owner increments its exact counter for every in-place constant rotation or shared-constant clone plus binary-input rewire.
+It performs no pruning or topology removal, and unsupported, already-broadcastable, unknown-layout, unsafe-shape, and second-run zero results are ModelIR no-ops.
+The counter therefore completely guards shape follow-up.

+A strict expected-failure orchestration contract now requires stable two-key `_final_broadcast_static_shape_stats` evidence and assigns the opt-in complete result at the existing first statement of the positive guard.
+The following topological sort, layout inference, and `final_mixed_singleton_concat_stats` boundary remain exact.

+At implementation, add only caller-side result plumbing.
+Do not change the owner, counter schema, constant clone/rotation, rewiring, guard, reconcile/sort/ infer order, dependencies, fallback behavior, following owner, or TensorFlow behavior.
+Validate the binary-layout owner, terminal orchestration, convergence, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- binary owner, convergence, terminal orchestration, and architecture:
+  `285 passed, 1 xfailed in 17.22s`
+- expanded broad related gate: `1213 passed, 1 xfailed in 30.33s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final broadcast reconciliation- result contract; there are no unexpected failures.